ncatlab/nlab-content/pages/16899.md

 $$[0,1]_\infty:=\lim_{t\to \infty}([0,1],d_\infty^t).$$
 Two elements inside this interval look like they are at distance zero, but this is not the case, because this limit has a Lipschitz map to $([0,1],d_\infty)$ which is given by the identity map...
 One must think of this limit as a pro-object.
 Once the interval is defined, one may define the metric simplex $\Delta^n$, and thus compute in the homotopy category of proxi-metric spaces.

-The aim of this normed/metrized stable homotopy theory is to develop topological cohomological invariants for normed rings.
+The aim of this normed/metrized stable homotopy theory is to develop topological cohomological invariants for [[proxi-normed rings]].

 ## Related subjects